On this page

 Employsure’s advice to these employers is to seek professional assistance beforehand.
 This is to ensure that a process is followed, one of procedural fairness in order to avoid discrimination or unfair dismissal claims.
 A person can be dismissed within reason if their weight is inhibiting their ability to work in a particular job.

 Medical records and the therapist concluded that his weight and health, enabled the employee to safely and competently carry out his job.
-The employee filed for unfair dismissal but the Fair Work Commission ruled in favour of the employer on the basis of the process they had followed.
-The employers had addressed the issue with the employee, offered the employee assistance with help from the therapist, recorded and monitored medical reports and it was this process that ultimately lead to a dismissal that was not harsh, unjust or unreasonable.
+The employee filed for unfair dismissal, but the Fair Work Commission ruled in favour of the employer on the basis of the process they had followed.
+The employer had addressed the issue with the employee, offered the employee assistance with help from the therapist, recorded and monitored medical reports and it was this process that ultimately led to a dismissal that was not harsh, unjust or unreasonable.

 If you are an employer who may be dealing with a similar situation and you need advice on how to follow the correct procedure, call Employsure on 1300 651 415.
 Employsure will be able to establish a procedure and guide you every step of the way to ensure you are following employment regulations under the Fair Work Act.